|Born||Edward Graham Cross|

 Cross's great grandfather came to southern Africa in 1867 as a Baptist missionary to the Eastern Cape.
 He played a significant role there and founded several Baptist Churches in South Africa.
 His grandfather became a Magistrate and rose to become Chief Magistrate of the Republic of South Africa and at one stage played a key role in the Smuts administration that was defeated by the Nationalist Party in 1949, paving way for the formal adoption of apartheid - an ideology that was to dominate South African politics until 1994.
 His father then left South Africa in the early 1930s at the height of the depression and went to Bulawayo in the then Rhodesia where he became general manager of an oil company while playing a role in the development of the theatre in Rhodesia.
 He died in his 80's in what became Harare, the capital of Zimbabwe.
 He married Jeanette in 1963 and together have two children, Gary and Susan.
-Gary is the Pastor of Northside Community Church in Harare and Susan is married to Charlie Haley and have a son Keith both live and work in Harare.
+Gary is the Pastor of Northside Community Church in Harare and Susan was married to Charlie Haley (deceased) and has a son Keith.
 Gary is married to Sarah and they have 4 daughters.
 Cross and his family are dedicated christians.

 Nkululeloko Ndlovu a suspended Bulawayo MDC-T provincial administrator accused Eddie Cross of 'racist insults' and the matter went on trial where he pleaded not guilty.
 In January 2014, magistrate Gladmore Mushove found Cross not guilty of the alleged racial slur and acquitted him.
 “It seems there was an exchange of words between the complainant and the accused and there is no evidence that the accused made that call and hence he is found not guilty and acquitted,” said Mushove.

 - A life of Sacrifice-The Biography of Emmerson Dambudzo Mnangagwa (2021)